ethanabrooks/dissertation/adpp.typ

 As @fig:point-env demonstrates, vanilla AD fares quite poorly in this setting.
 Of the 20 seeds in the diagram, only two discover the goal and only one returns to it consistently.
-The AD agent either explores randomly in vicinity of the origin --- emulating policies observed early in the source data --- or commits arbitrarily to a point on the arc and remains in its vicinity --- emulating later policies, but ignoring the lack of experienced reward.
+The AD agent either explores randomly in the vicinity of the origin --- emulating policies observed early in the source data --- or commits arbitrarily to a point on the arc and remains in its vicinity --- emulating later policies, but ignoring the lack of experienced reward.
 The Sparse Point